beacon-biosignals/OndaFormat/README.md

 ### `*.signals` Files

-A `*.signals` file contains an Arrow table with the following columns in the following order:
+A `*.signals` file contains an Arrow table whose first 11 columns are:

 1. `recording` (128-bit `FixedSizeBinary`): The UUID identifying the recording with which the annotation is associated.
 2. `file_path` (`Utf8`): A string identifying the location of the signal's associated sample data file.
 This string must either be a [valid URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) or a relative file path (specifically, relative to the location of the `*.signals` file itself).